MUSIC AT NICHOLLS

 MUS 433.
 Choral Arranging.
 1-1-0.
 Prerequisite: MUS 212.
 Choral arranging techniques with emphasis on writing of choral ensemble arrangements.
 (50.0903)

 MUS 470.
 Piano.
 2-0-3.
-Prerequisite: MUS 370 or permission of director.
+Prerequisite: MUS 370.
 Elective private instruction.
 Open only to music majors and minors.
 Moderately advanced private instruction for vocal and instrumental music majors.
 May be repeated once for degree credit.
 (50.0903)

 MUS 471.
 Performance Course.
 2-0-6.
 Prerequisite: MUS 372.
 Individual instruction.
 Open to music majors only.
 May be repeated for credit if content differs.
 (50.0903)